ServerCrashed/Waste-Classifier-model/README.md

 ---

 ## 📂 Dataset
-The dataset consists of images collected manually, organized into four classes:
+The dataset(not made publicly available) consists of images collected manually, organized into four classes:

 ```
 Waste_Segregation_DatasetV2/